The Rolling Square AirCard Pro Dual is the best wallet tracker for travel because one card works on both Apple Find My and Google Find Hub.

 The best wallet tracker for travel is the one that still works when you are 5,000 miles from home, surrounded by strangers carrying unfamiliar phones.
 A wallet card tracker on a trip lives or dies by network density: the more devices that can silently relay its location, the faster you find a wallet left in a taxi or a hotel lobby.

-• Rolling Square AirCard Pro Dual is the most travel-proof pick — one 2.2mm card reports on both Apple Find My and Google Find Hub, covering iPhone and Android crowds
+- Rolling Square AirCard Pro Dual is the most travel-proof pick — one 2.2mm card works on both Apple Find My and Google Find Hub, so you set it to whichever network dominates the region

-• Apple AirTag 2 finds the wallet fastest at close range — UWB Precision Finding pointed us to a wallet inside a hotel room within 40 seconds
+- Apple AirTag 2 finds the wallet fastest at close range — UWB Precision Finding gives a directional arrow for the final few feet of the search

 Which Wallet Tracker Is Best for Travel?